Introduction

 Innovative technologies

 Effective control and enforcement are crucial for the success of legal interventions against food fraud.
-Moreover, officials conducting these inspections must possess the technical expertise to discern fraudulent products, a where technological advancements can prove beneficial.
+Moreover, officials conducting these inspections must possess the technical expertise to discern fraudulent products, a task where technological advancements can prove beneficial.
 Innovative technological solutions described by FAO include [5]:

 • Portable testing devices – To test samples directly and connected to reference databases to which they could compare the results from the analyzed samples.